 Unfortunately Schöneck didn’t have much going on outside the team competitions, so I roughly played ten games each year.
 I don’t know if it was lack of practice, the wrong approach or simply age-related, but my game has been on the decline ever since.

-In 2004 managed to achieve something that every chess player can only dream of, I became “Remis-König” (King of Draws) of the 16th International Rapid Chess Championship of Hesse.
+In 2004 managed to achieve something, that every chess player can only dream of, I became “Remis-König” (King of Draws) of the 16th International Rapid Chess Championship of Hesse.

 Near the end of the 2008 season a rather weird incident happened, which basically put an end to my chess career.

 In the final position I offered a draw, but my opponent declined.
 I asked the arbiter to take a look at the position, but he refused to make a decision.
 I told to the arbiter that I could demonstrate a clear drawing method.
 At this moment my opponent claimed that I was talking during the game and that he should be rewarded the win.
 I am not going into detail on what followed next, but in the end I got suspended for one year for unsportsmanlike conduct by the Chess Association of Hesse.
+All criminal charges were dropped.

 Here are a couple of games from my comeback four years later: